 Closed to new students

-In 2022 Open Polytechnic introduced OP700601 Bachelor of Engineering Technology (Civil Engineering), which is a New Zealand-based degree programme currently offered by a number of Te Pūkenga subsidiaries.
+In 2022 Open Polytechnic introduced OP700601 Bachelor of Engineering Technology (Civil Engineering), which is a New Zealand-based degree programme currently offered by a number of Te Pūkenga business divisions.

 OP700601 Bachelor of Engineering Technology (Civil Engineering) is now open to enrolments, learn more

-If you were already enrolled in OP700502 Bachelor of Engineering Technology (Civil Engineering) on, or before Trimester 2, 2021, see the information below on how you should plan your study to complete your degree.
+If you were already enrolled in OP700502 Bachelor of Engineering Technology (Civil Engineering) on, or before June, 2021, see the information below on how you should plan your study to complete your degree.

-To be awarded OP700502 Bachelor of Engineering Technology (Civil Engineering), you must complete all of the courses including practice units and academic requirements of this programme by the end of Trimester 3, 2023.
+To be awarded OP700502 Bachelor of Engineering Technology (Civil Engineering), you must complete all of the courses including practice units and academic requirements of this programme by the end of the October block, 2023.

 The credit for the courses you have already passed will be able to be recognised as credit towards this programme.